As2909/Projects/Data Engineering Project - Youtube Comments/README.md

 - Apache Airflow for workflow management

 ## Connect to VM
-- For connect my vscode to azure vm i used native ssh command in terminal
+To extract and process YouTube comments data, we need to connect to an Azure VM where the data processing tasks will be performed.
+Additionally, setting up the Azure VM as a storage blob data contributor allows us to directly store the extracted CSV file in Azure Blob Storage.

+- Use the native SSH command to connect to the Azure VM.
+Replce with the actual IP address of your Azure VM.

 ![ssh_to_vm](Files/ssh_to_vm.png)

 - Placed the given code in terminal
 ![connect_to_vm](Files/connect_to_vm.png)

-- Make the vm instance through the IAM in azure as a storage blob data contributor because i want the my extracted csv to placed in blob storage
+- Navigate to the IAM (Identity and Access Management) section in the Azure portal.
+- Create a new role assignment for the Azure VM instance, giving it the role of "Storage Blob Data Contributor".

 ![iam_to_vm](Files/iam_to_vm.png)